 Devil – or to give it the full title that appears on the screen The Night Chronicles 1: Devil – is the first in a proposed series of films conceived by director M. Night Shyamalan, which he has given to other directors and writers to make, he himself standing back in a producer capacity (although none of the other Night Chronicles have appeared so far).

-M. Night Shyamalan is of course the genre director who has made the likes of The Sixth Sense (1999), Unbreakable (2000), Signs (2002), The Village (2004), Lady in the Water (2006), The Happening (2008), The Last Airbender (2010), After Earth (2013), The Visit (2015) and Split (2017).
+M. Night Shyamalan is of course the genre director who has made the likes of The Sixth Sense (1999), Unbreakable (2000), Signs (2002), The Village (2004), Lady in the Water (2006), The Happening (2008), The Last Airbender (2010), After Earth (2013), The Visit (2015), Split (2017) and Glass (2019).
 Shyamalan is an extremely variable talent.
 He was greeted with enormous acclaim after the left field ending of The Sixth Sense became a talking point that made the film into a major hit.
 This was sustained with variable effect throughout Shyamalan’s next few films but soon, by about the point of The Village and almost certainly by the time of Lady in the Water, Shyamalan’s shaggy dog twist endings became increasingly lamer, while the half-baked mysticism and the frequent accusations of big-headed egotism created a growing audience backlash.
 Shyamalan’s The Last Airbender, released two months before Devil, was greeted with some of the worst reviews of any film in recent memory.
 (I greeted The Last Airbender somewhat less negatively and suspect that much of the negative reception was due to audiences feeling ripped off by the shoddy post-production 3-D transfer that the studio had insisted on).